Questions? We can help!

 Your usage fluctuates each month, and you may not even realize that you used more power.
 Most high bills occur during the hot summer months or during unexpected winter freezes.
 It could also be a combination of things, such as running your appliances more often than usual, having company in from out of town, letting your kids control the thermostat, or leaving windows open for too long.

-Fortunately, you can view your usage by month by logging into your account online.
+Fortunately, you can view your usage by month or even by week by logging into your account then clicking View Smart Usage from the 'Quick Pick Dashboard.
 You’ll notice right away if your electricity usage spikes or drops, and then you can adjust your usage going forward.

 Honestly, your best bet is to stay on a term plan that offers a fixed rate.